ldn-softdev/jtc/User Guide.md

 [templates](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#templates) and arguments
 for a shell evaluation.

-Beside user provided names, `jtc` features a number of internally generated/supported tokens and names that have various applications:
+Beside user provided names, `jtc` caters a number of internally generated/supported tokens and names that have various applications:
   - `$N` namespace, where `N` is a number - typically that would be a reference to the result of a REGEX matched group (however, could be (re)used by a user as well)
-  - `$a`, `$b`, `$c`, etc - auto generated tokens when the interpolated value is an iterable (an array or an object), where `$a` refers to the first element in the iterable, `$b` to the second, etc
+  - `$a`, `$b`, `$c`, etc - auto generated tokens when the interpolated value is an iterable (an array or an object), where `$a` refers to the first top element in the iterable, `$b` to the second top, etc
-  - `$A`, `$B`, `$C`, etc - auto generated tokens when the interpolated value is an an object, where `$A` refers to the first element's label, `$B` to the second's label, etc
+  - `$A`, `$B`, `$C`, etc - auto generated tokens when the interpolated value is an iterable, where `$A` refers to the first top element's label/index, `$B` to the second top's label/index, etc
   - `$PATH` - an auto generated token, used in templates when requires to interpolate a path (set of indices/labels) to the walked point as a JSON array
   - `$path` - same as `$PATH` but interpolation occurs as a _JSON string_